yazanziyad98/databricks_pyspark_overview/README.md

 ## Overview

-This notebook provides an analysis pipeline for differenct spark/pyspark concepts using four key tables from the AdventureWorks database across two analytical layers:
+This notebook provides an analysis pipeline for different spark/pyspark concepts using four key tables from the AdventureWorks database across two analytical layers:

 ### 1. **PySpark Layer (Databricks)**